-In order to maintain a national CZM program with an updated boundary, the NOAA program change process must be conducted.
-Under NOAA's CZM program, a substantial change in a state's coastal zone boundary is considered an "amendment" to its coastal zone program (as opposed to a "routine program change," which has a different set of procedures that are generally less burdensome).
-Coastal states are allowed to amend their approved coastal zone management programs but only under certain conditions.
-Proposed amendments must be submitted by the head of the state agency in charge of the management program (for Louisiana: Secretary of the Department of Natural Resources) to the Assistant Administrator for Ocean Services and Coastal Zone Management for approval.
-At least one public hearing must be held on the proposed amendment with notice of the hearing given at least 30 days prior to the hearing.
-The amendment requests must include:
+Under NOAA's CZM program, a substantial change in a state's coastal zone boundary is considered an "amendment" to its coastal zone program as opposed to a "routine program change," which has a different set of procedures that are generally less burdensome.
+Coastal states are allowed to amend their approved coastal zone management programs, including their coastal zone boundary, but only under certain conditions.
+Proposed changes must be submitted by the head of the state agency in charge of the management program (for Louisiana: Secretary of the Department of Natural Resources) to the Assistant Administrator for Ocean Services and Coastal Zone Management for approval.
+A public notice and public comment period, which could include a public hearing, are also required.